Niols/sonerezh-hacks/README.md

 -------

 You don't need to do much to install these scripts.
 Just clone or download this repository, and write in `inc/database_config.php` where you can find the Sonerezh database config file.
 The path can be absolute or relative, **from the root of the Sonerezh-hacks dir location** to this file, that, by default, is in `app/Config/database.php`.
+You can also modify `inc/config.php` to match your configuration.

 All these scripts are CLI.
 Use them directly in console: